Remote access Windows 11 or Windows 10 PCs for only $0.30 per device

 Being able to remotely access and control another computer is becoming more common thanks to the rise of hybrid working and work from home.
-That's rings true even among small and medium businesses.
+That rings true even among small and medium businesses.

 RemotePC by iDrive is probably the best known solution out there to achieve that.
 We managed to haggle an exclusive offer for TechRadar readers and one that is their best ever. $2.98 for the first year for up to 10 computers.
 The price will jump to $59.50 from the second year onwards.